sverweij/mscgen_js/msgenny.md

 Feature comparison
 ------------------
-To have your cake and eat it too: the [online demo][4] translates between *ms genny* and *mscgen* with the flick of a switch.
-Moreover, with the node.js scripts [smpl2msc.js][2] and [msc2smpl.js][3] you can do translations from the command line.
-Obviously, in that last one features not supported by *ms genny* will not be in the result.
+As mentioned above the [online demo][4] converts between *mscgen* and *ms genny*.
+Moreover, the source code tree contains two node.js scripts [smpl2msc.js][2] and [msc2smpl.js][3] which perform the translations from the command line.

+Note: obviously features not supported by *ms genny* get lost in translation.

 <table>